digitallawyer/openlegaldictionary/_definitions/serrated.md

 ---
 title: Serrated
 permalink: "/definitions/serrated.html"
-body: Notched on the edge; cut ln notches like the teeth of a saw.
+body: Notched on the edge; cut in notches like the teeth of a saw.
 This was anciently the method of trimming the top or edge of a deed of indenture.
 See Induct, v
 published_at: '2018-07-07'
 layout: post